 I'm transferring from an institution that is in the quarter system.
 How will my credits transfer to FIUs semester system?

-FIUs semesters (or terms) includes fall and spring, each over a 15-week period (plus a final exam week).
+FIU semesters (or terms) include fall and spring, each over a 15-week period (plus a final exam week).
 There is also a summer semester consisting of three sessions: Summer A (six weeks), Summer B (six weeks), and Summer C (twelve weeks running from the beginning of Summer A through end of Summer B).
 Additional sessions, which have a variety of start and end dates within the Fall, Spring, and Summer terms, are offered for continuing students.
 Consult the Academic Calendar for registration and enrollment dates and deadlines.

-If I transfer to FIU with my Associate in Arts (AA) degree, will my University Core Curriculum (UCC) be satisfied?
+If I transfer to FIU with my Associate in Arts (AA) degree, will FIUs University Core Curriculum (UCC) be satisfied?